anthemion-org/ogle-web/README.md

 Functions that accept mutable object parameters must clone those objects before storing them in class instances, records, or globals, in case the caller mutates the arguments afterward.
 For similar reasons, functions must not return mutable objects from class instances, records, or globals; they must return clones instead.
 This is called ‘defensive copying’.
 When cloning is required, mutable types implement a `uClone` function that returns a deep copy of the instance.

-Note that React and Redux also make an issue of mutability, but different problems are posed there, and different solutions provided.
+As an aside, React and Redux also make an issue of mutability, but different problems are posed there, and different solutions provided.

 React uses reference equality to detect changes in object hierarchies without visiting and comparing every node.
 This is why immutability matters to React: mutating an instance would leave its reference unchanged, React would not detect the change, and the page would not be updated to reflect the new state.